juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 # Summary

 In short, this case study describes the creation of an online learning chatbot that performs three functions in one: automating customer services (free-text Q&A), eliciting product insights, and introducing product features.
-It also demonstrated a successful use case where a customer service chatbot can multitask to serve the purposes of product development and product marketing.
+It also demonstrated a successful use of a customer service chatbot that can multitask to serve the purposes of product development and product marketing at the same time.

 # Relevant Resource